okta/okta.github.io/_source/_standards/flows.md

 Using this flow is not considered a good practice.

-## Client Credentials Flow
+### Client Credentials Flow

 If there is no end user in the picture, your app can use its own credentials (already registered with the Authorization Server).
 For example, if your app connects to an app that provides services to other apps, that app might accept tokens you obtain using the Client Credentials flow.
+This flow is typically for API-to-API communication between apps that are part of the same trusted environment.
+Using it may require setting up additional agreements outside the protocol.

 Your app makes a request directly (with no prior request to the `/authorize` endpoint) to the Authorization Server's [`/token` endpoint](/docs/api/resources/oauth2.html#request-a-token) to obtain the desired tokens.
 The request has `grant_type` set to `client_credentials` and includes `client_id`, `client_secret`, and `scope`.
 This flow returns only an Access Token, which contains the scopes specified in the request.

-## Hybrid Flow
+### Hybrid Flow

 This is the same as the [OAuth 2.0 Implicit flow](#implicit-flow), except that your app redirects the user's browser to the Authorization Server's [`/authorize` endpoint](/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user) with the `response_type` set to `code id_token`, `code token` or `code id_token token` in the URL.
 It receives the requested combination of Access Token and ID Token in the response.
 It also receives an authorization code.
 The scopes in the authorization code and the returned tokens match those in the `scope` parameter of the request.
 In order for your app to receive an ID Token, `scope` must include `openid`.

-## Refresh Tokens
+### Refresh Tokens

 Refresh tokens eliminate the need for reauthorization.
 Access Tokens come with an expiration time and can be reused until they expire.
 When you acquire an Access Token, you can also acquire a Refresh Token, which has an expiration time and the same scopes as the Access Token.
 You can use the Refresh Token to obtain a fresh Access Token (with a later expiration time).
 You can also use a Refresh Token to obtain an Access Token with more limited scopes than the original Access Token.